mousepawmedia/devdocs/source/tools/gitarc.rst

     $ arc install-certificate

-Go to `this link <https://hawksnest.ddns.net:8446/conduit/login/>` and sign in if necessary.
+Go to `this link <https://phabricator.mousepawmedia.net/conduit/login/>` and sign in if necessary.
 You'll receive a validation code.
 Copy and paste (:kbd:`Ctrl+Shift+V`) the validation code into the terminal when prompted.

+If you did all this correctly, you will see the message "API Token installed".

 ------------------------